XanderXAJ/vite-github-pages-template/README.md

 npm run dev -- --base /test
 ```

-[I've raised an MR to fix this](https://github.com/vitejs/vite/pull/12374) for anyone generating projects in the future.
+[I've raised an MR to fix this](https://github.com/vitejs/vite/pull/12374) for anyone generating projects in the future. **Update 2022-03-11: Now merged!**